Who's the Sharp Objects killer? The top theories, broken down

 Even Marian's ghost seems compelled to warn Camille when her sister falls asleep next to Amma: "It's not safe here for you."

 But would Amma be strong enough to take out her schoolmates' teeth with household pliers the way the killer did?
 Plus, we've seen her raw, sensible side with Camille.
-She just seems like a teenager who needs to be loved for who she is, as opposed to for what she looks like or what she does.
+She just seems like a teenager who needs to be loved for who she is, not for what she looks like or what she does.

 Camille